BRVC-ORG/Prospectus-Draft/README.md

 # Prospectus continued from aforementioned Google Doc:

-# Month of February 2026
+# Month of February 202

+26 February

+- ADD

+    - A calculator app, hosted on the blockchain

 24 February